-The following descriptions of some representative state statutes provide an overview of the different methods for addressing the issue of home severance.
+The following descriptions of some representative state statutes will provide an overview of the different methods for addressing the issue of home relocations everance.

 Colorado requires the home owner to file a certificate of removal with the county clerk and recorder for the county where the home is located.
 Colo.
 Rev. Stat. § 38-29-203(1)(a) & (b).
 Within twenty days after the location change, the owner must file a notice of the change with the county assessor and the county treasurer for the counties from which and to which the home has been moved. § 38-29-143.
 A landlord that is evicting a tenant can record a certificate of removal. § 38-29-203(2.5)(b).
+Colorado requires the home owner to file a certificate of removal with the county clerk and recorder for the county where the home is located.
+Colo.
+Rev. Stat. § 38-29-203(1)(a) & (b).
+Within twenty days after the location change, the owner must file a notice of the change with the county assessor and the county treasurer for the counties from which and to which the home has been moved. § 38-29-143.
+A landlord that is evicting a tenant can record a certificate of removal. § 38-29-203(2.5)(b).
 All lienholders must consent to the removal.
-If a lienholder does not consent, the home owner can file a bond in an amount equal to 150% of the secured amount.
+If a lienholder fails todoes not consent to relocation, the home owner can file a bond in an amount equal to 150% of the secured amount.
 Colo.
 Rev. Stat. § 38-29-203(4).
+When the home is permanently affixed at the new location, the owner must file a certificate of permanent location. § 38-29-118.

-Connecticut requires a manufactured home owner to file a statutorily-specified "Mobile Manufactured Home Removal Statement" for recording in the land records of the jurisdiction from which the home is being moved at least 72 hours before the move.
+Connecticut requires a manufactured home owner to file a statutorily-specified "Mobile Manufactured Home Removal Statement" for recording in the land records of the jurisdiction where from which the home eurrently is located being moved at least 72 hours before moving the home move.
 The form describes the home's current location and the location to which it is being moved.
 It also requires the written consent of each security interest holder "subject to the condition that the . . . security interest/mortgage/lien/attachment shall remain in full force and effect."
 Conn.
 Gen. Stat. § 21-67a(f).